gitlabhq/gitlabhq/doc/development/fe_guide/icons.md

 ## Loading icon

 ### Usage in HAML/Rails

-WARNING:
-Do not use the `spinner` or `icon('spinner spin')` rails helpers to insert loading icons.
-These helpers rely on the Font Awesome icon library which is deprecated.

 To insert a loading spinner in HAML or Rails use the `loading_icon` helper: